nchristiny/nchristiny.github.io/README.md

 # nchristiny.github.io
-**Rubber Duckie, you're the one.**
+*Rubber Duckie, you're the one.*

-Personal blog for Nicholas Christiny, web developer.
+Personal website/blog/portfolio for Nick Christiny, web developer.

-Feel free to poke about.
+Feel free to poke about, and drop me some feedback.